diana-salnikova/project3/README.md

 - Translating analytical findings into UX/product recommendations

-Part 2 — SQL
-# Book Subscription Service: SQL-Based Catalog and User Analysis
+# Part 2 (SQL): Book Subscription Service: SQL-Based Catalog and User Analysis
 This is the SQL portion of the graduation project of the Data Analyst track at the Yandex Practicum platform.
 In this project I worked as an analyst for a company that had just acquired a subscription-based book reading service.
 The PostgreSQL database contained five tables — books, authors, publishers, ratings, and reviews — covering 1,000 books published between 1952 and 2020, 636 authors, 340 publishers, 6,456 ratings, and 2,793 user reviews.
 The task was to explore this database with SQL in order to inform a value proposition for the new product.

 ## Technical Project Description